Italian hot dog: Variations

 A&W Hot Dogs and More used to sell an Italian dog which consisted of a Polish sausage in a hot dog bun, topped with tomato sauce, mozzarella cheese, and Parmigiano-Reggiano cheese.

 Another variation of the Italian hot dog is one made by Hank Shaw a New Jersey native, he had tried the Italian hot dog when he was 13 years old.
 What he adds to his Italian hot dogs is that he uses these ingredients, extra virgin olive oil, salt, potatoes which are then peeled and cut in ½ inch chunks, green peppers, a large onion, Italian seasoning, beef hot dogs, sandwich buns and mustard.

-Dickie Dee's take on the Italian hot dog is more healthier than what the hot dog is typically associated with.
-Everything about Dickie Dee's Italian hot dog is similar to Jimmy Buff's except for the oil which is used.
-Dickie Dee's uses peanut oil.
-Jimmy Buff's Italian hot dog uses cholesterol free soybean oil to deep fry their ingredients.
+Dickie Dee's take on the Italian hot dog is healthier than the typical hot dog.
+Dickie Dee's Italian hot dog is nearly identical to Jimmy Buff's, except Dickie Dee's uses peanut oil, while Jimmy Buff's Italian hot dog uses cholesterol free soybean oil to deep fry their ingredients.